How much pressure is on Canada’s curlers? Just ask the Swedes

 "A lot of emotions go into two-and-a-half hours of curling," said Kennedy.
 You wouldn't know it to look at him.
 Out on the sheet, he looks about as hyped up as an unusually languid iguana.

-Every competitor here is under some sort of duress, but it may not by hyperbolic to say that Canada's curlers are under the most of all.
+Every competitor here is under some sort of duress, but it may not be hyperbolic to say that Canada's curlers are under the most of all.
 You're not even playing and the idea of it gives you the shivers.

 How does the Canadian team deal with it in public?
 By falling back on canned answers delivered with a smile.
-Unlike everyone else at the curling event, even their media aspect feels trained.
+Unlike everyone else at the curling event, even their media relations feel trained.
 Questions that might bait other competitors are slipped around.

 The Canadians know that for many competitors here, a win against Canada at any point would make their Olympics an aggregate success.